ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 Medical Reasons Visa (for over 90 days)

-If you’re planning a short trip (up to 90 days), ETIAS will be your go-to once it’s implemented.
+If you’re planning a short trip (up to 90 days), the ETIAS will be your go-to once it’s implemented.
 If you’re planning a longer stay, you’ll need to apply for a Schengen visa.

-If you’re a frequent business traveler or a digital nomad, ETIAS could be a game-changer for you.
+If you’re a frequent business traveler or a digital nomad, the ETIAS could be a game-changer for you.
+Its multi-year validity means you can make multiple short trips to Europe without reapplying each time.

+However, remember that the ETIAS doesn’t allow you to work in Europe — it’s for short stays only.
 For longer business trips or if you need to work while in Europe, a Schengen Visa or a specific work visa might be more appropriate.

 Always check the specific requirements for your situation.

-If you’re planning to stay in Europe for more than 90 days — maybe you’re studying abroad or taking a sabbatical — you’ll need to look beyond ETIAS.
+If you’re planning to stay in Europe for more than 90 days — maybe you’re studying abroad or taking a sabbatical — you’ll need to look beyond the ETIAS.

 In this case, a long-stay Schengen visa or a national visa from the specific country you’re visiting would be necessary.
+These visas have their own set of requirements and often involve more paperwork than ETIAS or a short-stay Schengen visa.

 However, they open up possibilities for extended stays and even working or studying in Europe.

-The future of European travel
+The Future of European Travel

-Staying informed
+Staying Informed

 Travel rules can change, and it’s important to stay up-to-date.
 Before any trip to Europe, make sure to check the latest news and updates.